yazhnii/clusterpilot/README.md

 ## License

-This project is intended for educational and learning purposes.
+This project is licensed for educational and learning purposes.